FAQs

 BODY CHEMISTRY

-An individual’s body chemistry interacts with perfume.
-Famously, to better or worse effect.
-If “worse”, remember, you can wear it in a non-skin way.
+An individual’s body chemistry interacts with perfume, to better or worse effect.
+If “worse”, remember, you can wear perfume in a non-skin way.

-Also, various skin “drinks” the perfume’s individual ingredients at varying rates of time and quantity.
-The fats in your skin and the volatile oils in the perfume have an affinity for each other and some of the perfume will be pulled into your circulation.
-The absorbed amount is thought to be about 10% (+/-) based on extrapolation of other research.
-(Without being occluded.)
+Also, various skin will “drink” the perfume’s individual ingredients at varying rates of time and quantity.
+The fats in your skin have an affinity for the volatile oils in the perfume, pulling it into your circulation over time.
+The absorbed amount is thought to be about 10% (+/-) based on extrapolation from other research.

-There are also natural chemicals on the skin, produced by the body and naturally resident microbial byproducts that interact with the perfume.
+There are also natural chemicals on the skin, produced by the body, along with the skin-resident microbe’s byproducts that will interact with the perfume.

 OLFACTORY FATIGUE